named-data/NDN-packet-spec/signature.rst

 ::

-    KeyLocator ::= KEY-LOCATOR-TYPE TLV-LENGTH Name
+    KeyLocator ::= KEY-LOCATOR-TYPE TLV-LENGTH KeyLocatorValue

+    KeyLocatorValue ::= Name |
+                        KeyLocatorDigest |
+                        ...

+    KeyLocatorDigest ::= KEY-LOCATOR-DIGEST-TYPE TLV-LENGTH BYTE+

 .. note::

     KeyLocator has meaning only for specific trust model and the current specification does not imply or suggest use of any specific trust model.
-    Generally, KeyLocator should point to another Data packet which is interpreted by the trust model, but trust model can allow alternative interpretations of the KeyLocator.
+    Generally, KeyLocator should point to another Data packet which is interpreted by the trust model, but trust model can allow alternative forms of the KeyLocator.

     For example, one can define a trust model that does not interpret KeyLocator at all (KeyLocator MUST be present, but TLV-LENGTH could be 0) and uses naming conventions to infer proper public key or public key certificate for the name of the Data packet itself.
-    Another possibility for the trust model is to define a naming convention for the KeyLocator, where Name ``/keyid/<sha256>`` identifies RSA public key using SHA256 digest, assuming that the trust model has some other means to obtain the public key.
+    Another possibility for the trust model is to define digest-based KeyLocatorValue (``KeyLocatorDigest``), where RSA public key will be identified using SHA256 digest, assuming that the trust model has some other means to obtain the public key.

 Changes from CCNx